wolfnet/wordpressplugin/readme.md

 ### 1.17.3

 * Fix to prevent the featured listings scroller from crashing when used in a floating element
+* SmartSearch layout fix for use in sliders

 ### 1.17.2